-Common Desk is in search of a Community Manager for our soon-to-open Energy Square location.
+Common Desk is actively in search of a Community Manager for a new location in the Raleigh, North Carolina market opening Fall '21.
 The Community Manager at Common Desk is responsible for the success of their respective location—this includes sales and budget forecasting, hospitality initiatives, occupancy levels, member satisfaction, and the look and feel of the space.
 They report to and engage with their designated Senior Community Manager regularly, identifying room for growth and goal setting to ensure they meet quarterly occupancy objectives.
 While their focus is primarily on maximizing sales and revenue, leading their location’s Community Associate and/or Community Intern and fostering teamwork is essential.
 Proactive, flexible, efficient, and hospitable, Community Managers at Common Desk have an uncanny ability to multitask, yet still perform every assignment with immaculate precision, making sure things are completed right and on time.

 Additionally, our Community Managers are naturally effective, emotionally intelligent communicators and are intentional about building relationships, the key to our continued success with both members and guests alike.
 They handle difficult situations in a tactful, but firm manner, using sound judgment in decision making.
 From conducting tours and crafting proposals for prospective tenants to handling budgets and the like, the Community Manager is a self-disciplined problem-solver who is eager to go the extra mile for the entrepreneurs, business owners, and freelancers investing in the space.

 - Proficient in accounting and budgeting tools, with the ability to craft projections.